raspberrypi/documentation/configuration/config-txt/conditional.md

       hdmi_group=2
       hdmi_mode=67

-There is an alternative `variable:index` syntax, available on all port-specific HDMI commands.
-You could use the following which is the same as the previous example:
+An alternative `variable:index` syntax is available on all port-specific HDMI commands.
+You could use the following, which is the same as the previous example:

     hdmi_group:0=2
     hdmi_mode:0=45